scmisa/game-engine-opengl/README.md

-# I'm moving out from this project i got lost in it and also for of setting up stuff is not very good,
-# VS Code is really good text editor but i think full IDE is better with setting up and also it is much more comfortable.
-# Soon will be other project created on my github that i will be studying on it and building my own 3D Engine

 ### OpenGL Mini Project

 This project is my journey through learning a OpenGL Graphics API.
 Building and trying to build game engine.